Interface ResourceEventStore

 Stores one or a few resource events.
 If a larger volume of events is to send at once, client is recommended to rather use the store(Function) method.

-This method is intended to avoid raising TrsStoreException, if something went wrong preventing the storage of the event, implementations must corrupt the storage silently.
+This method is intended to avoid raising TrsStoreException, if something went wrong preventing the storage of the event, implementations must handle it silently.

 Parameters: